pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 draft: false
 ---

-As you probably noticed, switch between your dear Android Studio and your terminal is not without some latency / weird error messages about some Gradle daemons that could not be reused.
+As you've probably noticed, the switch between your dear Android Studio and your terminal is not without some latency / weird error messages about some Gradle daemons that could not be reused.

 {{< image src="/assets/2021-01-08-gradle-custom-shortcut/not-reused.png" position="center" >}}